George Balzer

 George Balzer (September 1, 1915 - September 28, 2006) was an American screenwriter and television producer.

 Biography

 Balzer was born to a Roman Catholic family in Erie, Pennsylvania, and spent most of his career writing for Jack Benny.
-He died, aged 91, in Van Nuys, California.
+He died In September 2006 at age 91, in Van Nuys, California.

+Balzer wrote the book for the Broadway play Are You With It?
+(1945).